saibayadon/surimu/README.md

 # surimu

-A simple starter kit for SvelteKit.
+✨ A simple starter kit for SvelteKit.

 Includes:

+- Vite
 - SvelteKit with TypeScript
 - Vitest with `@testing-library/svelte`
 - Tailwind CSS